Champlain Valley Bike Accident Prevention Guide

 If you were hurt in a bicycle crash despite obeying all traffic laws, you might have grounds for a personal injury claim.
 Attorney Drew Palcsik can evaluate your case and help you understand your rights.

 The at-fault driver or another party may be liable for your lost income, medical bills, and other damages.
-To schedule a consultation, call us today at (802)231-3377 in Vermont and (518) 549-6063 in New York or send us a message online.
-We have offices in Middlebury, Vermont and Plattsburgh, New York.
+To schedule a consultation, call us today at (802)231-3377 in Vermont and (518) 549-6063 in New York or email us online.
+We have offices in Middlebury, Vermont, and Plattsburgh, New York.